cisco-docs/ltrxar-3100-sdwan/docs/templates/sdwan/classic_policy_objects/application_list.md

 # Application List

-A `application list` groups one or more applications or application familes into a named application list which can be used in centralized policies.
+An `application list` groups one or more applications or application familes into a named application list which can be used in centralized policies.

 {{ doc_gen }}